-How to remove the ControlFraction adware?
+How to remove ControlFraction adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is ControlFraction?

-ControlFraction is a piece of dubious software, classified as adware.
-It operates by running intrusive advertisement campaigns (i.e. delivering various ads).
-However, this application also makes modifications to browser settings in order to promote fake search engines - these abilities are common to browser hijackers.
-Since most users download/install ControlFraction unintentionally, it is considered to be a PUA (Potentially Unwanted Application).
-Typically, PUAs spy on browsing activity and it is highly likely that ControlFraction does so as well.
+ControlFraction is dubious software classified as adware.
+It operates by running intrusive advertisement campaigns (i.e. delivering various ads), however, this application also makes modifications to browser settings to promote fake search engines - these capabilities are common to browser hijackers.

 Name | Ads by ControlFraction |

-Threat Type | Adware, Mac malware, Mac virus |
+Threat Type | Adware, Mac malware, Mac virus. |

 Additional Information | This application belongs to Adload malware family. |